 Request a Demo Promote an Event Partners

-If you’re hosting an event in a room that is basically a rectangle, count the number of people along the length of the room and then the number of people along the width of the room and multiply the two numbers.
+If you’re hosting an event in a room that is basically a rectangle or square, count the number of people along the length of the room and then the number of people along the width of the room and multiply the two numbers.
 As long as people are spaced somewhat evenly throughout the room, this will give you an estimate of the number of people in the room.
+For example, if there are ten people along one wall and seven people along the other, there are approximately seventy people in the room.

-Another tip – if you have an unevenly shaped room, or multiple rooms in your venue, try mentally breaking the space up into multiple rectangles so you can use this method.
+Another tip – if you have an unevenly shaped room or multiple rooms in your venue, try mentally breaking the space up into multiple rectangles so you can use this method.

 Estimating the number of people in a certain area and extrapolating overall attendance